 Tip #5: Rig Points

 Rigging, i.e. hanging such things as lights and speakers from the ceiling, gives your venue a “finished” look that says your event is a class act.
-No mess, nothing in the way, all eyes and attention focused on your event.
 Unfortunately, some venues don’t have built-in rig points.
 Others don’t even allow rigging, or they limit what you can do.
 An experienced professional crew is critical to ensuring efficient functionality and, most importantly, safety.